xavier2code/blog/content/posts/ssg.md

 +++
-title = "How to build a SSG by rust" date = "2025-01-20" draft = false
+title = "How to Build a Static Site Generator in Rust" date = "2025-01-20" draft = false